adobe/helix-simulator/CONTRIBUTING.md

 ### Versioning

-use `npm verison` to set the new package version create the git tag. eg:
+use `npm version` to set the new package version create the git tag. eg:

 ```bash
 $ npm version 1.0.1-SNAPSHOT.30